 How to Build a DIY Van Roof Rack

 There are a lot of options out there for roof racks on your van, and even more options for mounting your solar panels.
 Some of these options really aren’t cheap!
-We opted to make a DIY van roof rack during our conversion mainly to save a bit of money but also because it gave us maximum flexibility on how we mounted our solar panels.
+We opted to make a DIY van roof rack during our van build mainly to save a bit of money but also because it gave us maximum flexibility on how we mounted our solar panels.

 Why a DIY van roof rack?